 Item Notes Usually available at First Nations and Métis for each community copy of the notices for the MNRF Region consultation notices applicable First Nations and Métis consultation approach used throughout development of the FMP.
-First Nations and Métis preliminary and final reports; final First Nations and MNRF Region values: reports on Métis background information report where not protection, background already included in the FMP. reports Aggregates information on location of category 14 pits; AWSs MNRF District may already have information shown in 'aggregate extraction areas' and will cover forestry aggregate pits under the 2009 FMPM.
-Agreements - other includes wood supply agreement memoranda of SFL or AFA office agreement (MOAs) and other agreements (e.g., with tourist operators, trappers, etc.); copies of other ltem Notes Usually available at business-to-business agreements are not required unless they have been made available to MNRF e.g., Resource Stewardship Agreements are not expected to be available as evidence unless previously either included in the FMP or provided to MNRF as part of the FMP (or amendment) approval process or unless both parties to the agreement agree to provide the RSA to the auditor.
-Annual reports (MU) for the period covered by most recent Year 7 AR Electronic via FI and/or Year 10 AR (where not already provided at Portal beginning in 'on award' stage); including maps (harvest, renewal, 2003/04 or earlier tending, aerial herbicide, insecticide application); for ARs electronic submissions have been required of FI For those not on Portal beginning with the 2006/07 AR, but most MUs the FI Portal: began using the portal in 2003/04, with some using MU reports: plan it in 2002/03. author (SFL, AFA or MNRF as applicable) AWS (complete), FOPs, complete AWS including maps, compliance Electronic via FI revisions plan/schedule; include any prescribed burn plans Portal beginning in including slash pile burning, aerial herbicide or 2006/07 or later insecticide project descriptions and plans if approved For those not on separately from AWS; include FOPs and any changes; the FI Portal: include any revisions. plan author's office (SFL, AFA or MNRF as applicable) Compliance plans five or ten-year strategic SFL or AFA compliance plan SFL or AFA office, should already be provided as part of the FMP; MNRF Region District compliance plan when applicable.
+First Nations and Métis final First Nations and Métis background information MNRF Region values: reports on reports where not already included in the FMP. protection, background reports Aggregates spatial information and/or maps of forestry MNRF District aggregate pits; AWSs may already have information shown in 'aggregate extraction areas' and will cover forestry aggregate pits under the 2009 FMPM.
+Agreements - other includes wood supply agreement memoranda of SFL or AFA office agreement (MOAs) and other agreements (e.g., with tourist operators, trappers, etc.); copies of other business-to-business agreements are not required unless they have been made available to MNRF e.g., Resource Stewardship Agreements are not expected to be available as evidence unless previously either included in the FMP or provided to MNRF as part of the FMP (or amendment) approval process or unless

+Item Notes Usually available at both parties to the agreement agree to provide the RSA to the auditor.
+Annual reports (MU) for the periods covered by the two most recent year digitally via the seven or year ten annual reports (2009 FMPM) information and/or year five or final year annual reports (2017 management FMPM) for the FMP period(s) including text, tables, system beginning in spatial information and/or maps (harvest, renewal, 2003/04 or earlier tending, aerial herbicide, insecticide application) if for annual reports not already provided "on award".
+For those not on the information management system: MU reports: plan author (SFL, AFA or MNRF as applicable) AWS (complete), FOPs, complete AWS including spatial information and/or digitally via the revisions maps, compliance plan/schedule; include any information prescribed burn plans including slash pile burning, management aerial herbicide or insecticide project descriptions system beginning in and plans if approved separately from AWS; include 2006/07 or later FOPs and any changes; include any revisions.
+For those not on the information management system: plan author's office (SFL, AFA or MNRF as applicable) Compliance plans five or ten-year strategic SFL or AFA compliance plan SFL or AFA office, should already be provided as part of the FMP; MNRF Region District compliance plan when applicable.
 Harvest records including audit period and previous planning term MU manager office which has lapsed; including year of depletion, stand (SFL, AFA, MNRF number, area.
 Region as applicable) FMP request for individual including related documentation such as MNRF Region EA correspondence file, minutes of meetings, MECP's decision.
-FMP planning team MNRF Region minutes, correspondence
+FMP planning team Relevant correspondence files and presentations if MNRF Region minutes, correspondence requested